Home Warranty Plumbing Coverage: What's Included & What's Not

 Clogged drains & stoppages Blockages cleared via standard sewer cable

-Water heaters Gas and electric unit repairs and replacement
+Water heaters Gas, electric, and many tankless unit repairs

 Faucets & valves Repair or replacement due to wear